 M/s.
-S. Vasudevan & Associates are the Internal Auditors who continuously monitorand strengthen the financial control procedures in line with the growth operations of theCompany.
+Kailash Jain & Associates are the Internal Auditors who continuously monitorand strengthen the financial control procedures in line with the operations of theCompany.

-PARTICULARS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT 2013 AND ITS COMPANIES(ACCOUNTS) RULES 2014
+PARTICULARS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT 2013 AND COMPANIES(ACCOUNTS) RULES 2014

-The Directors wish to place on record their sincere thanks and gratitude to all itsShareholders Bankers State Governments Central Government and itsagencies statutory bodies suppliers and customers for their continued co-operation and excellent support extended tothe Company from time to time.
+The Directors wish to place on record their sincere thanks and gratitude to all itsShareholders Bankers State Governments Central Government and its agencies statutorybodies and customers for their continued co-operation and excellent support extended tothe Company from time to time.